A Guide to Fundraising for Gender Confirmation Surgery Costs

 Consider crowdfunding your gender transition

 When insurance policies seem to change on a regular basis, crowdfunding sites like GoFundme are an option that many turn to during their transition.
-While coming out on the internet can be a petrifying moment, many have supportive communities who are more than willing to fund their transition.
+While being vulnerable on the internet may seem intimidating, many have supportive communities who are more than willing to fund their procedures.
+For a transgender person, surgery can be a long process when the cost of procedures is very high.
+So, providing extra financial support for their procedures will allow them to receive their reassignment surgery much quicker.

-A crowdfunding campaign for gender transition is about more than the money you raise.
-It’s an opportunity for you to tell your story, connect with people, and receive support from friends, family, and community members—even from strangers around the world.
+A fundraiser for gender transition is about more than the money you raise for your sex reassignment surgery.
+It’s an opportunity for you to tell your story, connect with people, and receive support from friends, family, and community members—even from strangers around the world who might also be going through gender confirmation surgery.

 Build bridges with your transition story